Deltares/iMOD-Documentation/docs/index.rst

   allow connecting to a big and lively software ecoystem.

-Important technological innovations will be developed in the new iMOD Suite, whereas iMOD5 will be maintained the coming years, because of its proven technology for groundwatermodelling simulations and visualisation, but will see no big new feature developments.
+Important technological innovations will be developed in the new iMOD Suite, whereas iMOD 5 will be maintained the coming years, because of its proven technology for groundwatermodelling simulations and visualisation, but will see no big new feature developments.